Why positive thinking doesn’t work

 Why?
 Because the mind and the body aren’t working together as one.

-When your head is thinking ‘come on you can do this’ but your body is saying ‘I can’t do this now get me out of here’ then all the positive thinking in the world isn’t going to make a difference when your body is in conflict with your head.
+When your head is thinking ‘come on you can do this’ but your body is saying ‘I can’t do this, now get me out of here’ then all the positive thinking in the world isn’t going to make a difference when your body is in conflict with your head.

 I meet a lot of people who think negatively and have done for years.

-Now you don’t even have to think about how to feel anxious or unhappy or sad or alone, it just comes naturally to you.
 This is because emotions are simply chemicals and as you repeatedly think certain negative thoughts, you release the same chemicals.
 This then get’s locked into a cycle.

 Trying to think positive is simply trying to think your way out of what you are feeling on the inside.
 When the mind and body are in opposition, things won’t change.

-What can you do to feel positive?
+What can you do to transform how you feel?

 Step 1: Become aware of your thoughts in the first place.